WBBSE Solutions For Class 7 Geography Chapter 4 Landforms Topic C Plains

 2. Development of industries:

 Rivers originating from the mountains are quite swift and this property is utilised for the development of hydroelectric power plants in the mountainous regions.
-This, in turn, has contributed significantly in the development of industries.
+This, in turn, has contributed significantly to the development of industries.

 Impact of plateaus: